Born at Mount Street, Wrexham, Denbighshire, on the 12th of December 1830.

 His wife, a decrepit old woman, stated that her earnings of 6/- per week as a silk-weaver and the pittance of 3/- per week allowance for out-door relief had kept herself and the old man for the past five years from the gutter his country would have let him die in.

-The full report of the Bethnal Green, London, inquest states that Edwin Hughes was formerly a private in the 17th Lancers.
+The full report of the inquest at Bethnal Green, London, states that Edwin Hughes was formerly a private in the 17th Lancers.
 However, no one of this name can be found can be found on the medal rolls of the regiment for either the Crimean or Indian Mutiny campaigns.